 Out Of The Books And Into Real Life

-So the future isn’t a necessity.
+So the future tense in Italian isn’t a necessity.
 But it is an important part of being able to express yourself clearly and comfortably.
 And isn't that what we all want at the end of the day?

-Although it can be a bit daunting when you're faced with all these different conjugations and exceptions, the Italian future tenses aren't all that tricky.
+Although it can be a bit daunting when you're faced with Italian future tense conjugations and exceptions, the Italian future tenses aren't all that tricky.
 So it's time to get your nose out of the grammar books and into real life.

 In fact, the best thing you can do now is get plenty of exposure to Italian through reading Italian books or listening to Italian podcasts or watching Italian movies.
 That way, you'll get to see the Italian future tenses in action.
 And before you know it, they'll become second nature.

 That's how I learned Italian in 3 months while living in London.
 Instead of stressing out about grammar and spending all my time with my head in a textbook, I focused on making daily contact with the language through interesting content: blog posts, podcasts, books.
 Whatever interested me and whatever I could get my hands on.

 I also teach this StoryLearning® method in Italian Uncovered where you learn Italian through reading a compelling story designed for beginners.
 You start with the story and immersing yourself in the language.